 Large Generator Interconnection Agreement (LGIA)

-The form of interconnection agreement applicable to an Interconnection Request pertaining to a Large Generating Facility , a pro forma version of which is set forth in Appendix V or Appendix Z, as applicable.
-Large Generator Interconnection Procedures (LGIP)
+The form of interconnection agreement applicable to an Interconnection Request pertaining to a Large Generating Facility processed under the interconnection procedures set forth in Appendix U, a pro forma version of which is set forth in Appendix V. Large Generator Interconnection Procedures (LGIP)

-The interconnection procedures applicable to an Interconnection Request pertaining to a Large Generating Facility that are set forth in Appendix U or Appendix Y, as applicable.

-Large Generator Interconnection Study Process Agreement
+The interconnection procedures applicable to an Interconnection Request pertaining to a Generating Facility processed under Appendix U.Generator Interconnection Study Process Agreement

-The agreement between the CAISO and the Interconnection Customer for conducting the Interconnection Studies for a proposed Large Generating Facility, a pro forma version of which is accepted by FERC, posted on the CAISO Website, and set forth in Appendix Y.
+The agreement between the CAISO and the Interconnection Customer for conducting the Interconnection Studies for a proposed Generating Facility processed under Appendix Y, a pro forma version of which is accepted by FERC, posted on the CAISO Website, and set forth in Appendix Y.

 * * *